 Working with kids with special needs every day, I have met so many families whose doctor insisted that melatonin was the only solution.
 The next solution?
 Heavy duty medication.
 That’s a topic for another blog post.

-Most medical professionals and specialists do not think a child with special needs will respond to habit changes.
-They’re ineligible for sleep training because:
+Most medical professionals and specialists do not think a child with special needs will respond to a sleep training program.
+It’s not applicable to your child because:

 “Your child won’t understand.”